 Services that are covered for you What you must pay when you get these services plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
 30% coinsurance for each Medicare-covered service.
-You pay these amounts until you reach the out-of-pocket maximum. i Medicare Diabetes Prevention Program In-Network (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+You pay these amounts until you reach the out-of-pocket maximum.
+Medicare Diabetes Prevention Program In-Network (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 There is no coinsurance, copayment, or deductible for the MDPP benefit.
 MDPP is a structured health behavior change Prior Authorization is required. intervention that provides practical training in long- Out-of-Network term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 30% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
 Medicare Part B prescription drugs In-Network These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the 20% coinsurance for each Medicare-covered service.
+Covered drugs include: • Drugs that usually aren't self-administered by the 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum. patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Prior Authorization may be required.
-Drugs you take using durable medical equipment Out-of-Network (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosummerseive drugs if you were errolled in 30% coinsurance for Medicare- covered Part B chemotherapy/radiation prescription drugs Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor 30% coinsurance for all other Medicare-covered Part B prescription drugs certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug You pay these amounts until you reach the out-of-pocket maximum.
-Antigens Certain oral anti-cancer drugs and anti-nausea drugs
+Drugs you take using durable medical equipment Out-of-Network (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor 25% coinsurance for Medicare- covered Part B chemotherapy/radiation prescription drugs 25% coinsurance for all other Medicare-covered Part B prescription drugs certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug You pay these amounts until you reach the out-of-pocket maximum.
+AntigensCertain oral anti-cancer drugs and anti-nausea drugs